2009-2012 Ford F-150 SuperCab

 Depending on which radio you're replacing, you'll lose functions like the factory aux input connection, satellite radio, or SYNC.
 Thankfully, the right combination of adapters and gear will let you get those features back, better than ever.
 Our Advisors can help you choose the right package for your needs, and give you the advice you need to do the job right.

-If your truck is equipped with the top-shelf nav radio, though, there's an issue.
+If your truck is equipped with the top-of-the-line nav radio, though, there's an issue.
 The climate control system is integrated into the factory radio, so there's (currently, anyway) no way to replace it and retain those functions.